KenbonTN/To-Do-TypeScript/README.md

 # TypeScript Todo List Application

 A simple and efficient Todo List application built with TypeScript.
-This application allows users to manage their tasks with features like adding, editing, and deleting todos.
+This application provides a clean web interface for managing your tasks with features like adding, editing, and deleting todos.

 ## Features